"As iron sharpens iron, so one man sharpens another."

 Men need other men.
 Not colleagues, acquaintances, or drinking buddies.
 Brothers.
 Men who know our struggles, who challenge our excuses, who refuse to let us settle.
 Brotherhood is forged through honesty, shared challenges, and the willingness to see each other clearly.

 The Bully doesn't need brothers.
 He competes with every man, sees them as threats or tools.
 His relationships with men are transactional at best, hostile at worst.
 The Wimp avoids deep male friendship because it requires too much exposure.
-He might have "buddies" for surface activities, but no one knows who he really is.
+He might have "buddies" for surface activities, but no one knows who he is.
 The Mature Warrior cultivates true brotherhood.
-The kind that sharpens him.
+The kind that sharpens him, supports him and pushes him forward.

 Why Men Need Brotherhood

 Modern men often lack deep male friendships.
-We have colleagues, neighbors, guys we watch sports with—but few men with whom we're truly honest.
+We have colleagues, neighbors, guys we watch sports with, but few men with whom we're honest, or even vulnerable.
 This isolation is dangerous.

 The Warrior knows he cannot sharpen himself.
 He needs other warriors.